Cryptocurrency adoption in India has surged in recent years, and with it, a predictable shadow.

 More importantly, no celebrity is giving away Bitcoin through WhatsApp links.

-If something feels too good to be true in crypto, it almost certainly is.
+If something feels too good to be true in crypto, investigate before you act.